-“We encourage everyone, especially those age 50 and over, to talk to their primary care physician about screening for colon cancer,” Harbin Clinic Gastroenterologist Dr. H. Whitney Jennings says.
-“It’s vital to get screened, because the earlier we can catch the cancer, the better chance you have of beating it.”
+“We encourage everyone, especially those age 50 and over, to talk to their primary care physician about screening for colon cancer,” says Harbin Clinic Gastroenterologist Dr. H. Whitney Jennings.
+“It’s vital to get screened, because the earlier we can detect the cancer, the better chance you have of beating it.”

 Trade in your Perm for Prevention

-When discovered during its early stages, colorectal cancer is one of the easier cancers to detect and treat.
+When discovered during its early stages, colorectal cancer is one of the easier cancers to treat.

 The expert physicians at Harbin Clinic Gastroenterology Endoscopy and GI Lab use the most innovative and cutting-edge screening technologies and methods for detecting colorectal cancer, including a colonoscopy.